-- 1. Determining eligibility for W-2 and JAL, verifying information necessary to process the W-2 application and that the verification is scanned timely into ECF, and ensuring that all data is entered into CARES in an accurate and timely fashion, and that correct payments are issued in a timely manner. - 2.
-Providing information on basic money management and personal work habits and life skills needed to succeed in the working world. - 3.
-Completing an informal assessment (see 5.2.1), assessing for both strengths and barriers.
-This includes reviewing and updating the information gathered by the Resource Specialist using the CARES Work Program Assessment Driver Flow.
+- 1. Determining eligibility for W-2 and JALs, including verifying information necessary to process the W-2 application, scanning verification timely into ECF, ensuring that all data is entered into CWW and CARES accurately and timely, and ensuring that correct payments are issued in a timely manner. - 2.
+Providing information on basic money management, personal work habits, and life skills needed to succeed in the working world. - 3.
+Completing an informal assessment (see 5.2.1), assessing for both strengths and barriers, including reviewing and updating information gathered by the RS using the CARES Work Program Assessment Driver Flow.

-- 4. Utilizing the BST, educational needs assessment, and other information provided by the participant to determine whether a formal assessment by a qualified assessing agency is needed.
+- 4. Using the BST, educational needs assessment, and other information provided by the participant to determine whether a formal assessment by a qualified assessing agency is needed.
 (See 5.5.2) Considering barriers to employment in determining the level of employability, making placement decisions, and referrals to other services.
 Providing accommodations and modifications as needed.
 (See 1.3.1) - 5.
 When appropriate, assigning reasonable job search activities prior to and after the determination of W-2 eligibility. - 6.
 Determining placement in a W-2 employment position and the need for an Emergency Payment.
 (See 19.1) - 7.
 Working with participants to develop a W-2 EP.
 Designing a plan to move the participant to unsubsidized employment as quickly as possible.
 Documenting requirements for assigned W-2 activities and incorporating Learnfare activity requirements as necessary.
 (See Chapter 6) - 8.
 Ensuring that applicants and participants have the necessary supportive services, accommodations, auxiliary aids and communication assistance required to participate to the fullest extent possible. - 9.
-Assessing each participant's progress in their assigned activities and determining whether the participant is developing the hard and soft skills they need to obtain and retain unsubsidized employment.
-Working with the participant to update the EP as needed based on the assessment progress. - 10.
-Identify noncompliance, determine good cause, and apply payment reductions.
-Recording participant progress in CARES. - 11.
-Interpreting and explaining policies governing eligibility.
-This includes explaining the responsibilities and requirements outlined in the Participation Agreement and securing the applicant's signature prior to beginning a W-2 employment position.
-These include, but are not limited to: a) explaining that failure to cooperate during the application phase may result in ineligibility; b) providing information on the Fact Finding Process; and c) explaining the W-2 agency's discrimination complaint process.
+Assessing participants' progress in their assigned activities and determining whether participants are developing the hard and soft skills they need to obtain and retain unsubsidized employment.
+Working with the participants to update the EP as needed based on the assessment progress. - 10.
+Identifying noncompliance, determining good cause, applying payment reductions, and recording participant progress in CARES. - 11.
+Interpreting and explaining policies governing eligibility, including explaining the responsibilities and requirements outlined in the PA and securing the applicant's signature on the PA prior to beginning a W-2 employment position.
+These policies include, but are not limited to: a) explaining that failure to cooperate during the application phase may result in ineligibility; b) providing information on the Fact Finding Process; and c) explaining the W-2 agency's discrimination complaint process.
 (See 1.4.6) - 12.
 Referring applicants who supply questionable information for front-end verification.
-(See Chapter 4) - 13.
+(See 4.5.2) - 13.
 Referring participants suspected of fraudulent activity for fraud investigation.
-(See Chapter 4) - 14.
+(See 4.5.3) - 14.
 When necessary, referring applicants and participants to other community services such as food pantries, domestic abuse services, literacy councils, child welfare agencies, DVR, and AODA / mental health services.